bkw777/WP-2_IC-Card/README.md

 Testing is almost done but not complete yet.
 STILL JUST FOR REFERENCE AT THIS TIME

-An earlier RAM version has been tested and verified.
+An earlier simpler RAM version has been tested and verified.
 The basic circuit works, and all physical/mechanical aspects of the carrier and pcb outline and pin header are settled.

-Changes from the last-tested version, which need to be proven:
-* Added D1 between VDD from the bus and the rest of the card, to prevent C1 from draining instantly into the WP-2 when the WP-2 is turned off while the card is still connected.
-* Hard wire CE2 and change R2 from a pulldown on CE2 to a pullup on /CE1.

-Neither ROM version has been tested yet.

-The ROM programming adapter has not been tested yet.

-The RAM_cap_batt_no_carrier version is new.
-The battery circuit and physical fit of the battery holder and the alignment of the pin header without any carrier is all untested yet.

-For all of these IC cards, whether the small pcbs in the 3d-printed carrier, or the big pcbs that don't use a carrier, the PCB must be 0.8mm thick, NOT the standard 1.6mm.
-On OSHPark, select "[*] 2 oz copper, 0.8mm thickness" at check-out.
+What has not yet been tested are the ROM cards, ROM card programming adapter, and the capacitor and battery and diodes add-ons to the RAM cards.

-The programming adapter may be a standard 1.6mm pcb.
+All but the programming adapter must be thinner PCBs than the standard 1.6mm.
+The small cards that fit in the 3d-printed carrier must be 0.8mm thick.
+The large RAM card with the coin cell battery holder may be up to 1.0mm thick.
+The large ROM card may be up to 1.2mm thick.

 ## RAM CARDS